The Best Modded Kiks – December 2018

-A modded Kik is where a clever coder has taken the base app and tweaked it to do something different.
-Some allow you to use the messenger in different ways while others enable you to circumvent some of the features built into it.
-They are unauthorized and frowned upon by the developers of Kik but they don’t do anything about them.
+To make a modded Kik, some clever coder takes the base app and tweaks it to do something differently.
+Some allow you to use the messenger in different ways while others enable you to circumvent some of the limitations built into the Kik platform.
+These mods are unauthorized and are frowned upon by the developers of Kik, but they don’t do anything about them.

 What’s the point of a modded Kik?